 - Location: Private collection

-The Son of Man, painted by Rene Magrittees, is a piece of work that shows his own self in a black suit, but with an apple instead of his face.
+The Son of Man, painted by René Magrittees, is a piece of artwork that shows his own self in a black suit, but with an apple instead of his face.
+Although the apple isn’t looking straight, it creates an illusion of falling straight from heaven.

 12. Massacre of the Innocents